 He is the photographic author of “Hard Corps” collaborating with author Michael Grumley, published by E.P.
 Dutton in 1977.
 Gallucci has won over 100 advertising industry awards, including five Andys and two Clios.
 Thousands of his photographs have appeared on print ads, billboards, book covers, annual reports, catalogs, and brochures.

-Gallucci was born and raised in Park Slope Brooklyn, graduated high school in 1964 Berkeley Heights, New Jersey, studied graphic design and has a BFA in photography from the Kansas City Art Institute 1967-2013.
-He founded Gallucci Studio, Inc. in New York City in 1978, Sun Dog Ltd in 1994, Gallucci Imaging, Inc. in New Jersey 1999.
+Gallucci was born and raised in Park Slope Brooklyn, graduated high school in 1964 Berkeley Heights, NJ, studied graphic design and has a BFA in photography from the Kansas City Art Institute 1967-2013.
+He founded Gallucci Studio, Inc. in New York City in 1978, Sun Dog Ltd in 1994, Gallucci Imaging, Inc. in NJ 1999.

-He has three grown children and lives with his wife Donna in Roanoke, Virginia.
+He has three grown children and four grandchildren and lives with his wife Donna in Custer, SD.